-Domestic violence is not an act, it is a process in which the identity of one person is eroded by another.
+Domestic violence is not an Act, it is a Process.

 The Textbook Paradigm

 Regardless of where you live in the world, your personality, economic status, or culture, abuse tends to follow a particular path.

 This is the standard pattern of Domestic Violence.

 The victim must be slowly and methodically demeaned until the savagery becomes normal.

 I am creating a composite of a relationship as how the process begins and continues using the example of Kyle and Jenna.

 The Stage is Set